Chapter V: College Life Residential & Community Policies

 Notification Procedure of a Residential and Community Policies Infraction

-The Residence Life staff will issue the Residential and Community Standard Infraction at the time of, or as soon as possible after, the infraction.
-If any UNCSA faculty or staff observes a possible Residential and Community Policies Infraction, they should email an incident report listing factual information to the Associate Director for Residential Education.
+The Residential Education staff will issue the Residential and Community Standard Infraction at the time of, or as soon as possible after, the infraction.
+If any UNCSA faculty or staff observes a possible Residential and Community Policies Infraction, they should email an incident report listing factual information to the Director for Residential Education.

 Note: Depending on the severity of the Residential and Community Policies Infraction, the student may be charged through the Student Conduct Process.
 If this happens, please refer to the Student Code of Conduct.

-1. A student who receives a Residential and Community Standard Infraction must schedule a meeting with a Residence Life staff member within 24 hours of receiving the infraction.
+1. A student who receives a Residential and Community Standard Infraction must schedule a meeting with a Residential Education staff member within 24 hours of receiving the infraction.
 The meeting should take place as soon as possible.
-During the meeting, the Residence Life staff member will have an educational conversation with the student and assign an appropriate outcome.
+During the meeting, the Residential Education staff member will have an educational conversation with the student and assign an appropriate outcome.

-2. The Residential and Community Standard Infraction will be filed in the student’s Residence Life and Housing file.
-The Residence Life staff member will monitor the completion of any outcomes.
+2. The Residential and Community Standard Infraction will be filed in the student’s file.
+The Residential Education staff member will monitor the completion of any outcomes.

 Possible Outcomes for Residential and Community Standard Infractions